Msathi1012/SQL-MUSIC-STORE-DATA-ANALYSIS/README.md

 # SQL-MUSIC-STORE-DATA-ANALYSIS

-I solved few questions will makkig SQL end to end project.
+I solved few questions will making SQL end to end project.

 **********Question Set 1 - Easy*******
 1. Who is the senior most employee based on job title?